hunteryt17/Final_Robotics/README.md

     presentations as well as being able to message each other for smaller details
-  * While integrating all of our components, it was much simpler to be able to ask each other about various features through messaging and debugging togetehr as each person knew their respective compnenet best
+  * While integrating all of our components, it was much simpler to be able to ask each other about various features through messaging and debugging together as each person knew their respective component best

 * takeaway3
   *
+## ROS bags
+1. A ros bag titled "convergence.bags" includes the recording of the `/scripts/learning_algo.py' and '/scripts/phantom_movement.py' on a diagonal matrix.
+2.
 ## Final Product Gifs

 ### Actions